Dairy Feeding strategy & Diet formulation for the Dairy Herd

 For a correct design of rations, especially when using computerized linear-programming, there are some basic assumptions which may not have any justification in literature or in research, but that appear -from field experience under local conditions- to influence feed intake and performance.

-Regarding intermediate feeds: feeds containing large amount of highly digestible carbohydrates -such as orange peels- are limited to 15% of total DM.
+Regarding intermediate feeds: feeds containing a large amounts of highly digestible carbohydrates -such as orange peels- are limited to 15% of total DM.
 This group of foodstuffs also includes liquid whey, which is extensively used in dairy feeding.

 In the summer, intake declines.
 Then, it is recommended to provide better quality forage to minimize climatic effects.
 Cooling cows by the use of sprinklers and ventilation can lower body temperatures by 1-2ºC and enhance feed intake.